Peter Boulware

-Peter Nicholas Boulware (born December 18, 1974) is an American former professional football player who was a linebacker in the National Football League (NFL) for nine seasons.
-He played college football for Florida State University, and was recognized as an All-American.
-A first-round pick of the Baltimore Ravens in the 1997 NFL Draft, he played his entire pro career for the Ravens.
+Peter Nicholas Boulware (born December 18, 1974) is an American former professional football player who was a linebacker for nine seasons with the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Florida State Seminoles, earning recognition as a consensus All-American.
+A first-round pick of Baltimore in the 1997 NFL draft, he played his entire pro career for the Ravens.

 Boulware was a Republican candidate for the Florida House of Representatives in the 2008 general election.

-Early career
+Early life

 Boulware was born in Columbia, South Carolina.
 He played at Heathwood Hall Episcopal School, and then graduated first from Spring Valley High School, and went on to play for Florida State University.
 He was an all-state pick for Spring Valley High School in 1992.
 He recorded 132 tackles, 14 sacks, and two blocked punts and was named one of the top 50 athletes in the nation by The Atlanta Journal-Constitution.
 He was also named one of the nation's top 100 athletes by the Dallas Morning News.

 College career

-Boulware accepted an athletic scholarship to attend Florida State University, where he played for coach Bobby Bowden's Florida State Seminoles football team from 1993 to 1996.
+Boulware accepted an athletic scholarship to attend Florida State University, where he played for coach Bobby Bowden's Seminoles teams from 1993 to 1996.
 He redshirted his freshman season in 1993; as a redshirt freshman in 1994, he recorded 37 tackles, five sacks, and five tackles for loss.
 One of his sacks was recorded against Florida Gators quarterback Danny Wuerffel in the 1995 Sugar Bowl.

 As a sophomore, Boulware totaled 46 tackles, an ACC-leading ten sacks, and 18 tackles for losses, which ranked second in the ACC, and was named honorable mention All-ACC.
 As a junior, Boulware totaled 68 tackles, a school record 19 sacks, 20 tackles for losses, seven forced fumbles, and three fumble recoveries.
 He was a consensus first-team All-American, All-ACC, ACC Defensive Player of the Year, as well as National Defensive Player of the Year by Football News.
 His 19 sacks were the most in the nation.
-Boulware decided to enter the 1997 NFL Draft.
+Boulware decided to enter the 1997 NFL draft.
 Boulware graduated on April 26, 1997, with a degree in management information systems.

 Boulware was one of six defensive ends selected to Sports Illustrated's all-20th century college football team.